 Waze has been gaining a lot of traction over the past decade.
 It has a lot of similarities with Google Maps, which makes sense because Google bought Waze in 2013.

-Compared to Google Maps, Waze is a little more sophisticated - with options to drive through off-road shortcuts, advanced trip planning, and live traffic updates from real-time data sent in by other Waze users.
+Compared to Google Maps, Waze's route planner is a little more sophisticated - with options to drive through off-road shortcuts, advanced trip planning, and live traffic updates from real-time data sent in by other Waze users.
 Waze ensures that drivers reach their destination as efficiently as possible.

 When trying to find the fastest route for multiple stops, you need specialized software.
 Even for a computer, multi-stop optimization is a pretty complex calculation to make!